mariusbaican/mariusbaican/README.md

 ### Student • Software Engineer • F1 Enthusiast

 I'm a full-stack engineer with a strong appreciation for front-end development.
-I enjoy building scalable, reliable systems — but what I truly love is crafting clean, intuitive interfaces with subtle, thoughtful details woven into the design.
+I enjoy building scalable, reliable systems, but what I truly love is crafting clean, intuitive interfaces with subtle, thoughtful details woven into the design.

 > "Great UI is invisible."